sensu/sensu-docs-legacy/source/docs/0.12/packages.md

 ---
 version: "0.12"
 category: "Installation"
-title: "Sensu packages"
+title: "Sensu Packages"
 ---

 # Sensu Packages

-The Sensu project provides "monolithic" or "omnibus" packages which require no other dependencies.
-They are self-contained and include almost everything Sensu needs to function, including its own build of Ruby, and on Linux platforms all installed in `/opt/sensu`.
-This ensures the simplest installation process, promotes consistency across installs, and prevents Sensu from interfering with other Ruby applications.
+The Sensu project provides "omnibus" packages, which contain all of the Sensu components, and have no dependencies.
+The packages are self-contained, having everything Sensu needs to run, with the exception of RabbitMQ and Redis.
+This ensures the simplest installation process, promotes consistency across installs, and prevents Sensu from interfering with other applications.
+On Linux platforms, the packages install to `/opt/sensu`, and place sysvinit scripts in `/etc/init.d`.

+Package formats:

+* deb
+* rpm
+* msi

+Each package format has its own main and unstable repository.
+The unstable repositories are for experimental builds.

-Choose either the main or unstable repos, don't use both at the same time.
+Choose either main or unstable, do not use both.

-The repositories are browseable: [http://repos.sensuapp.org/index.html](http://repos.sensuapp.org/index.html)

-## Installing on Debian and Ubuntu via Apt
+## Installing Sensu on Debian and Ubuntu using APT

 Tested on:

-* Ubuntu 10.04, 11.04, 11.10, 12.04
+* Ubuntu 10.04, 11.04, 11.10, 12.04, 13.04, 13.10
 * Debian 6

-### Install the repository public key
+### Step #1 - Install the repository public key

 First we need to install the repository public key on our host to use the Sensu repositories.